EnterpriseDB/terraform-provider-biganimal/docs/data-sources/cluster.md

 - `pg_version` (String) Postgres version.
 - `pgvector` (Boolean) Is pgvector extension enabled.
 Adds support for vector storage and vector similarity search to Postgres.
 - `phase` (String) Current phase of the cluster.
+- `post_gis` (Boolean) Is postGIS extension enabled.
+PostGIS extends the capabilities of the PostgreSQL relational database by adding support storing, indexing and querying geographic data.
 - `private_networking` (Boolean) Is private networking enabled.
 - `read_only_connections` (Boolean) Is read only connection enabled.
 - `region` (String) Region to deploy the cluster.